plotly/plotly.py/doc/python/configuration-options.md

     pygments_lexer: ipython3
     version: 3.7.3
   plotly:
     description: How to set configuration options of plotly graphs in python.
-Examples of both online and offline configurations.
     display_as: file_settings
     language: python
     layout: base